 - Properly timed planting and planting techniques

-- III.
-Required Maintenance
+- Required Maintenance

 - Plateau herbicide treatments for pre-emergence control of weeds utilization